strontic/strontic.github.io/xcyclopedia/library/recovery.dll-701251FFD239D40D80C0352C27E8A92E.md

 ## Possible Misuse

 *The following table contains possible examples of `recovery.dll` being misused.
-While `recovery.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `recovery.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --